mattayersnz/build/README.md

 ```
 LAP TIMER
-00:00.00
+00:0.0.0
 STOPPED
 ```

+The time format shows seconds:tenths.hundredths.thousandths (e.g., 12:5.6.7 = 12.567 seconds)

 ### Button Controls

-- **Button A**: Start the timer
-- **Button B**: Stop/Pause the timer
+- **Button A**: Start/Stop toggle (press to start, press again to pause, preserves time for resume)
-- **Button C**: Reset the timer to 00:00.00
+- **Button B**: Reset the timer to 00:0.0.0 (works anytime)

 ## Troubleshooting

-### Display shows pixel noise
+### Display shows pixel noise or wrong controller

+This project uses the **SH1107 OLED controller** (not SSD1306).
+The Adafruit FeatherWing OLED 128x64 uses SH1107.

-The app includes automatic display reset on startup.
-If you still see noise:
+If you see pixel noise:
+1. Ensure you're using sh1107.py driver (not ssd1306.py)
+2. Verify I2C address is 0x3c

-1. Power cycle the RP2040
+3. Power cycle the RP2040
-2. Re-upload the files
-3. Check I2C connections
+4. Check I2C connections

 ### Buttons not responding